hsoft/xibless/docs/basics.rst

 Memory Management
 -----------------

-At this moment, there's no memory management and there's tons or memory leaks eveywhere, but in the future, everything created inside a UI script will be auto-released, which means that you'll have to retain it when you store the result and in your owner's properties set by the script.
+Everything created inside a UI script is auto-released, which means that you have to retain it when you store the result and in your owner's properties set by the script.

 Of course, if an object is "naturally" retained by another object created in the script, such as a ``NSMenuItem`` added to a ``Menu`` or a view added to a superview, then you don't have to manually